Last Updated: March 23, 2021

 A layer of epithelium covers the ovaries called the germinal epithelium.
 Underneath this outer layer of cells is the tunica albuginea, which is a capsule of connective tissue—this is divided into an outer cortex and an inner medulla.

 Gametes, or female sex cells, develop in the ovaries by oogenesis, which is called meiosis.
 Oogenesis is similar to spermatogenesis.

 The two ovaries together contain about 700,000 oocytes at birth—this is a lifetime supply, and no more will develop.
 This differs from the male in which spermatogenesis continues to be produced throughout the reproductive life.
 By puberty, the amount of primary oocytes has further declined to about 400,000.

-The fallopian tubes are very fine tubes that eggs travel to get from the ovaries to the uterus during ovulation.
+The fallopian tubes are very fine tubes that eggs travel through to get from the ovaries to the uterus during ovulation.
 The mature egg is released from the ovary, pushed through the fallopian tube, and is made available to be fertilized by sperm.

 Approximately every month, or about every 21 to 45 days, an egg will mature within one of the ovaries.
 As it reaches full development, the egg is released by the ovary where it enters into the fallopian tube to make its way to the uterus to wait for sperm.